Doodleverse/segmentation_gym/README.md

 2. Create a conda environment called `gym`

-[OPTIONAL] First you may want to do some conda housekeeping (recommended)
+[OPTIONAL] First you may want to do some conda and pip housekeeping (recommended)

 ```
 conda update -n base conda
 conda clean --all
+pip install --upgrade pip
 ```

 [OPTIONAL] Set mamba to the default installer: